New Toyota Celica In “Advanced Development”, Says Exec

 How much will the new Toyota Celica cost?

-According to the Best Car rumours, Toyota is eyeing a more upmarket, luxurious approach for the new Celica – the Audi Quattro has been specifically mentioned as a source of inspiration, albeit with 2020s tech rather than 1980s.
+According to the plethora of Best Car rumours, Toyota is eyeing a more upmarket, luxurious approach for the new Celica – the Audi Quattro has been specifically mentioned as a source of inspiration, albeit with 2020s tech rather than 1980s.

 It’s far too early to start speculating on price, especially as this often wildly varies between markets, but if this more premium positioning is true, it’s safe to assume it won’t be a performance bargain.